Find Affordable College Courses

 Of the 46 students majoring in history at Duke, 41% are male and 59% are female.

-Appalachian State University did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the town of Boone, Appalachian State is a public school with a fairly large student population.
+Appalachian State University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree history programs.
+Located in the town of Boone, Appalachian State is a public college with a very large student population.

 Of the 39 students majoring in history at Appalachian State, 67% are male and 33% are female.

-With a ranking of #9, Western Carolina University did quite well on this year’s most popular schools for history students working on their bachelor’s degree.
+Western Carolina University ranked #9 on this year’s Most Popular History Bachelor’s Degree Schools in North Carolina list.
 WCU is a large public school located in the town of Cullowhee.

 Women make up 51% of the history majors at the school.